Luís Figo: Style of play

-Figo is regarded as one of the greatest players of all time, and one of the greatest Portuguese players of all time.
-At his physical peak, Figo was a quick, agile, physically strong, elegant, highly skillful player with close ball control, fluidity, grace, acceleration, agility, quick feet, balance, flair and a dribbling ability that allowed him to frequently take on and beat defenders in one on one situations.
-He would often employ feints or tricks to beat opponents, such as stepovers.
-Technically one of the most accomplished players of all time, he possessed an excellent first touch.
-Although naturally right-footed, he was capable of striking with either foot.
+Figo is widely regarded as one of the best players of his generation and one of the greatest wingers in the history of the sport.
+At his physical peak, Figo was a quick, elegant, highly skillful player with close control, acceleration, and a dribbling ability that allowed him to frequently take on and beat defenders in one on one situations.
+He would often employ feints to beat opponents, such as stepovers.
+Although naturally right-footed, he was capable of using either foot.
 Figo was usually deployed as a winger in his early career, where he was capable of providing several assists, due to his ability to provide curling crosses to teammates from the right flank, or cut inside, drift onto the left, or link-up with midfielders, and create goalscoring opportunities.
-He has made the second-most assists in La Liga history behind Lionel Messi.

-As he lost speed and mobility with age as his career advanced, he was deployed in a playmaking role as an attacking midfielder, in particular during his time with Inter, where he excelled with his vision, intelligence and varied passing ability.
+As he lost pace and mobility with age as his career advanced, he was deployed in a playmaking role as an attacking midfielder, in particular during his time with Inter, where he excelled with his vision, intelligence and varied passing ability.
 Although he primarily served as a creative player, he was also capable of contributing offensively with goals due to his powerful striking ability from distance, as well as his accuracy from free-kicks and penalties.
 In addition to his football ability, Figo was also highly regarded for his leadership throughout his career.